ShehabAldeenMo/Fireware-Over-The-Air/README.md

 **1.1 WiFi and MQTT** <br />
 Leveraged the WiFi network to connect to the MQTT server "test.mosquitto.org."
 Subscribed to various topics on the broker representing commands to the master branch in the microcontroller tree.<br />
 **1.2 Firebase Integration** <br />
-Connected to Firebase to download the BootloaderApplication with an unlimited license, storing it in the ESP flash memory.<br /> <br />
+Connected to Firebase to download the BootloaderApplication with an unlimited license, storing it in the ESP flash memory.<br />
 **1.3 NodeRED for Web Server** <br />
 Utilized NodeRED to create a web server based on a Python script (GUI).
-This server allows users to configure commands visually.<br /> <br />
+This server allows users to configure commands visually.<br />
 **1.4 Command Handling** <br />
 **1.4.1 File Transmission** <br />
 Implemented file transmission by dividing files into packets with application base addresses and command numbers, ensuring acknowledgments for reliability.<br />